mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 I don't know how we'd process returns without an office.

 I wouldn't trust a 3PL vendor to refurbish a TinyPilot device, but I wouldn't want them just destroying returns either.
-Perhaps we could have a separate return address that's just a PO box, and employees could go there to pick up returns, refurbish them, and then give them to the 3PL vendor to sell as a refurbished item.
+Perhaps we could have a separate return address that's just a PO box, and employees could go there to pick up returns, refurbish them, and then ship them to the 3PL vendor to sell as a refurbished item.

 I haven't talked to 3PL vendors yet, so it's possible they have some better solution for this.